browserengineering/book/book/accessibility.md

 well---almost all of us will face this problem sooner or later, as our eyes become weaker with age.
 There are multiple ways to address this problem, but the simplest and most effective is simply increasing font and element sizes.
-This approach is called *CSS zoom*.[^zoom] Let's implement it.
+This approach is called *CSS zoom*.[^zoom]

 [^zoom]: The word zoom evokes an analogy to a camera zooming in, but is not the same, because CSS zoom causes layout. *Pinch zoom*, on the other hand is just like a camera and does not cause layout (see the go-further block at the end of this section).

+To implement it, we first need a way to trigger zooming.
 Let's bind the `ctrl-plus` keystroke combo to zooming in, `ctrl-minus` to zooming out, and `ctrl-zero` to reset.
 A new `zoom` property on `Browser` wll start at `1`.
 Zooming in and out will increase or decrease `zoom`.
-Then we'll multiply the sizes of all of the "CSS sizes" on the page by `zoom` as well.
+Then we'll multiply all of the "CSS sizes" on the web page by `zoom` as well.[^browser-chrome]

+[^browser-chrome]: This operation does not zoom in the browser chrome UI.
+Browsers also have such a feature, and it's usually triggered by a global OS setting.

 Binding these keystrokes in the browser main loop involves watching for when the `ctrl` key is pressed and released: